South Dakota Vehicle Registration

 If you've paid less than 4%, you'll have to pay the difference.
-If you have held the clear title for at least one year, issued from a state collecting at least 4% sales tax, you simply sign an affidavit verifying that the tax has already been paid.
+If you have held the clear title for at least one year, issued from a state collecting at least 4% sales tax, you would verify that with the original registration document from that state.

 We register your vehicles for you long-distance through our Power of Attorney that you have notarized wherever you're at.
+NEW!
+Use our convenient online notary service from wherever you are in the world.
 It is important to have the notary WITNESS your signature, and please make sure that there is NOTHING crossed out or erased, by either you OR the notary, or the document will be void.
-We can finish filling in the details for you, or call if you have any questions about what to check.
+Email or call if you have any questions about what to check.

 You do NOT have to have a South Dakota driver's license to register your vehicles in Pennington County.
 However, you cannot obtain any specialty or vanity license plates until you have a South Dakota driver's license.
 When you get the driver's license, you can then obtain personalized, disabled, commercial radio, veteran, and other types of special plates.